GOPC

 Specialist in Dermatology & Venereology

-Clinical Assistant Professor, Department of Medicine and Therapeutics, The Chinese University of Hong Kong
+Specialist in Dermatology & Venereology, Honorary Clinical Assistant Professor, Department of Medicine, School of Clinical Medicine, The University of Hong Kong

 Learning Outcomes